International Migrants' Day: We Are All Migrants

 Tuesday, 18 December 2018, at 11 a.m.

 The mediation programme was initiated on the International Migrants Day, December 18, on which occasion the Museum of Yugoslavia, with a class of the Third Belgrade Gymnasium, organized a workshop, designed and led by the professor of Serbian language and literature, Ružica Marjanović, from Užice Gymnasium.

-The starting point of the workshop was the novella of Erich Kosch, The Sparrows of Wan Pei [Vrapci Van Pea] (1962) is an exceptional literary allegorical study of social processes that precede massive, collective, often hysterical, reactions, the kind of which appeared in the 20th century and eventually lead to crimes of gigantic proportions.
-The text of Erich Kosch was be used in this workshop to open the discussion of the role of certain social groups in creating inner enemies and the distance toward them.
+The starting point of the workshop was the novella of Erich Kosch, The Sparrows of Wang Pei, an exceptional literary allegorical study of social processes that precede massive, collective, often hysterical, reactions, the kind of which appeared in the 20th century and eventually lead to a crime of gigantic proportions.
+The text of Erich Kosch was used in this workshop to open the discussion of the role of certain social groups in creating inner enemies and the distance toward them.
 The focus was put on reflecting upon and understanding the responsibility of the academic community, the media, the education system, the holders of political power, and citizens who arrange the persecution and do or do not participate in it.
-A part of activities was be dedicated to the analysis of the behaviour of the persecuted, as well as to the misuse of myths and traditions in motivating and subsequently explaining the process by which citizens are convinced that the sparrows are the enemy and should be destroyed.
+A part of the activity was dedicated to the analysis of the behavior of the persecuted, as well as to the misuse of myths and traditions in motivating and subsequently explaining the process by which citizens are convinced that the sparrows are the enemy and should be destroyed.
 Looking into the mechanisms for creating intolerance analysed in Kosch’s novella and drawing on the experience of Holocaust, the workshop aimed at identifying and demystifying similar mechanism and processes connected to the period of 1990s in (ex)-Yugoslav republics, as well as on-going migrations, with the focus on relations towards migrants in today’s Europe.

 Migrations on the Periphery.
 Slovenia and Immigrants